joewxboy/service-anylog/deploy_edgelake_service.md

 ![Demo Diagram](imgs/deployment_diagram.png)

-## Deploy EdgeLake
+## Deploying EdgeLake

-In the following directions, the _Master_ and _Query_ nodes will be deployed directly via Docker, while the _Operator_ node will be deployed via OpenHorizon.
+Whether the deployment process is done directly via Docker or Open Horizon, the process is essentially identical.

-Prior to deployment, docker should be [installed via OpenHorizon](Documentation/OpenHorizon_install.md), but may require `sudo` permissions to execute docker commands.
+0. Prior to deployment, docker should be [installed via OpenHorizon](Documentation/OpenHorizon_install.md), but may require `sudo` permissions to execute docker commands.
 In addition, `make` command is not installed by default.
 ```shell
 USER=`whoami`